-This turtle neck poncho, or another word called turtle neck, they are so easy to mix and match in the winter season.
-They are one of easiest to make ever like it’s named ” The beginner cowl neck poncho.”
+This free is one of easiest to make ever like It’s named ” The beginner cowl neck poncho.”

-I am a fan of moss/linen crochet stitch because they make the garment come out knit a like effect!
+I am a fan of moss/linen crochet stitch because they make the garment come out look knit!

 Remember, when in doubt, wear grey!
 They would go with everything. ^^

 Best Yarn for this cowl neck poncho tutorial?

 Any kind of fiber that has 4 medium-weight acrylics yarn, wool, wool blend, or you can use cotton DK weighty yarn hold double when crochet is also fine too.

 Need more easy poncho patterns for women to crochet this weekend?

 - I used 4 medium weight yarn acrylic, or cotton dk weight hold double.
 I use around 1200 yards.